Ritibh/VSDSquadron_mini_internship/README.md

 ![simple_c_code_gcc_output](https://github.com/user-attachments/assets/71ecf5cb-cc33-4299-9e46-2f78430fc787)

+2. Now we will generate the assembly code and objdump using the -O1 and -Ofast command

-3. Now we  will test the same output using spike
+4. Now we  will test the same output using spike

    ```
    spike pk table.o